 - Enhanced Communication Opportunities

-Note that an initial visit is required for new patients or patients that have not been seen in the past year.
-This could be an Annual Wellness Visit or Initial Preventive Physical Exam, or other face-to-face visit with the billing practitioner.
-Such a visit is not part of the CCM service and is separately billed.
-In addition, billing practitioners must obtain patient consent before providing or billing for CCM services.
-(CMS, 2017 2017)
+An initial visit is required for new patients or those who have not been seen in the past year.
+This can be an Annual Wellness Visit, Initial Preventive Physical Exam, or another face-to-face visit with the billing practitioner.
+Such a visit is billed separately from CCM services.
+Additionally, billing practitioners must obtain patient consent before providing or billing for CCM services.

-Complex CCM services, billed under CPT 99487, will further include the substantial revision of a care plan, moderate or high complexity medical decision-making, and at least 60 minutes of clinical staff time directed by a physician or other qualified health care professional, per calendar month.
+Complex CCM services, billed under CPT 99487, include a substantial revision of a care plan, moderate or high complexity medical decision-making, and at least 60 minutes of clinical staff time directed by a physician or other qualified health care professional per calendar month.

 Who Needs CCM?

-CCM is intended for patients with multiple chronic conditions expected to last more than a year or throughout a patient’s lifetime, and that place the patient at significant risk of death, acute exacerbation/decompensation, or functional decline.
-(CMS, 2018) A non-exhaustive list of chronic conditions may be found in the CMS Chronic Conditions Data Warehouse.
+CCM is intended for patients with multiple chronic conditions expected to last more than a year or throughout their lifetime and that place them at significant risk of death, acute exacerbation/decompensation, or functional decline.
+A non-exhaustive list of chronic conditions can be found in the CMS Chronic Conditions Data Warehouse.

-Several different types of practitioners may bill for CCM, including:
+Several types of practitioners may bill for CCM, including:

 - Physicians